dojo/docs/dojo/date/locale.rst

 .. contents::
   :depth: 3

+A library to format and parse dates and times.

 ============
 Introduction
 ============

+When you want to present dates or times to the user, Javascript only knows how to handle a single locale and language, and the actual format is implementation-dependent, and your web application has no control over these choices.

 Dojo comes with a powerful library to format and parse dates and times using local language and conventions, from your choice of hundreds of locales, or as you would like using custom date/time patterns.